Treating NAVICULAR Syndrome without Horseshoes

 A navicular horse Sandy Judy worked on--see Barefoot success stories

 This hoof (above) has severe contraction and impacted bars.
 (Last photo is of a hoof capsule from the same collection, preserved via air drying the same way, that has bars considerably less impacted.)
 While some changes have resulted from this specimen drying out, its bars are still jammed up higher inside the hoof capsule than they should be, resulting in heel pain.
+Another outward sign of impacted bars are the bulged-up quarters in the side view.
 Heel pain leads to weighting the heels less, and the toes more.
 Toe-weighting leads to more heel contraction, heels growing faster than toes, "toe-walking," and rotation becomes more likely.
 Impacted bars are often a factor in navicular syndrome.
 This is why, when you trim impacted bars, they often 'come down' much faster than the rest of the hoof is growing, so for a while they may need to be trimmed very often until they don't come down faster than the rest of the hoof is growing.
 If you are not going to trim them as often, you may need to trim them lower than the sole.
 This is a more precision operation, and can easily result in hitting corium.
 You only trim directly over the bar, not to its side, which can be tricky, and is a more advanced technique not meant for beginners:

 For most trimmers, just trimming the bars more frequently, but less drastically than in the photo above, is preferable.